python/python-docs-pl/docs/_sources/library/logging.handlers.rst.txt

    .. versionchanged:: 3.6
       As well as string values, :class:`~pathlib.Path` objects are also accepted for the *filename* argument.

+   .. versionchanged:: 3.9
+      The *errors* parameter was added.

    .. method:: doRollover()